 - 6.1 An Employee deployed five (5) years or more, returning to police duty must have a modified background check.
-The Commander of Support Services Division will direct the Commander of Recruitment and Selection Unit to have a Background Investigator do the modified background check. - 6.1.1 All results should be coordinated through the MDTA Police Personnel Services Coordinator who will provide results to the Commander of Support Services Division who will then issue the Personnel Order reinstating the member's Police Powers if the member meets all certification requirements.
+The Commander of Support Services Division will direct the Commander of Recruitment Unit to have a Background Investigator do the modified background check. - 6.1.1 All results should be coordinated through the Police Human Resources Director.
+The Police Human Resources Director will provide results to the Commander of Support Services Division who will issue the Personnel Order reinstating the member's Police Powers if the member meets all certification requirements.

 - 6.2 Upon returning to the MDTA Police, the Commander of the Support Services Division will ensure the employee receives a copy of this directive. - 6.3 Upon returning to duty with the MDTA Police, an employee will be placed on five days of special assignment to conduct in-processing.
-During this period the employee will contact the Benefits Coordinator that oversees all MDTA personnel or contact the Commander of the MDTA Police Personnel Services. - 6.4 The MDTA Police Personnel Services Coordinator will schedule an interview with the Commander of the Support Services Division.
+During this period the employee will contact the Benefits Coordinator that oversees all MDTA personnel or contact the Manager of Human Resources for the Police. - 6.4 The Agency's Human Resources Director will schedule an interview with the Commander of the Support Services Division.
 The Commander of the Support Services Division or his/her designee will conduct an initial interview with the returning employee.
-The employee will be scheduled for a re integration, Psych-Educational Intervention with the State Medical Directors Designee, which will be scheduled by the MDTA Police Personnel Services Coordinator. - 6.5 Upon approval of the Commander of the Support Services Division for return to full duty status, the returning member will arrange with the Training Unit to attend any necessary in-service and firearms training to obtain MPTSC certification as determined by the Commander of the Training Unit or his/her designee. - 6.6 The member will familiarize themselves with all, general and special orders, manual revisions, and legal updates issued during their deployment. - 6.7 Upon the successful completion of the training and certification processing, a supervisor from the Training Unit will return the surrendered police equipment to the in-processing employee and have the employee sign the Long-Term Military Deployment Equipment Out-Processing & In-Processing Record. - 6.8 Upon completion of all necessary in-service and firearms training the Commander of the Training Unit will contact the returning member's detachment/unit commander, determined by the Commander of the Support Services Division, to notify him/her that the returning member has completed all required training.
-The returning member will contact his/her assigned Commander to obtain work schedule and any other pertinent information. - 6.9 To the extent practical, Detachment/Unit Commanders will assign the returning member to a Field Training Officer for a period not less than two weeks to ensure the returning member is adequately reacquainted with policies, procedures, and operational aspects of their duty assignment.
+The employee will be scheduled for a re integration, Psych-Educational Intervention with the State Medical Directors Designee, which will be scheduled by the Director of Police Human Resources. - 6.5 Upon approval of the Commander of the Support Services Division for return to full duty status, the returning member will arrange with the Training Unit to attend any necessary in-service and firearms training to obtain MPTSC certification as determined by the Commander of the Training Unit or his/her designee. - 6.6 The member will familiarize themselves with all, general and special orders, manual revisions, and legal updates issued during their deployment. - 6.7 Upon the successful completion of the training and certification processing, a supervisor from the Training Unit will return the surrendered police equipment to the in-processing employee and have the employee sign the Long-Term Military Deployment Equipment Out-Processing & In-Processing Record. - 6.8 Upon completion of all necessary in-service and firearms training the Commander of the Training Unit will contact the returning member's detachment/unit commander, determined by the Commander of the Support Services Division, to notify him/her that the returning member has completed all required training.
+The returning member will contact his/her assigned Commander to obtain work schedule and any other pertinent information. - 6.9 To the extent practical, detachment/unit commanders will assign the returning member to a Field Training Officer for a period not less than two weeks to ensure the returning member is adequately reacquainted with policies, procedures, and operational aspects of their duty assignment.